Vyralmarketing/Dre-Williams-Recruiting/_policies/terms-and-conditions.md

 **10\.
 TERMINATION**

-In addition to any other method of termination or suspension provided for in these Terms and Conditions, ABC Limited reserves the right to terminate, change, suspend or discontinue any aspect of the Website or the Website's services at any time.
-Further, you agree that ABC Limited shall not be liable to you or any third-party for any termination or suspension of your access to the Website or any part thereof, removal of Content.&nbsp; Any such termination, suspension or cancellation shall not affect any right or relief to which ABC Limited may be entitled at law or in equity.&nbsp; Upon any such termination, suspension or cancellation, you shall terminate all use of the Website, the Services, and any Content and you will not be entitled to any refund of any fees or other charges, if any, paid in connection with such use.
+In addition to any other method of termination or suspension provided for in these Terms and Conditions, {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} reserves the right to terminate, change, suspend or discontinue any aspect of the Website or the Website's services at any time.
+Further, you agree that {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} shall not be liable to you or any third-party for any termination or suspension of your access to the Website or any part thereof, removal of Content.&nbsp; Any such termination, suspension or cancellation shall not affect any right or relief to which {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} may be entitled at law or in equity.&nbsp; Upon any such termination, suspension or cancellation, you shall terminate all use of the Website, the Services, and any Content and you will not be entitled to any refund of any fees or other charges, if any, paid in connection with such use.